Charm of the Cliffs: Puffins in their Natural Habitat

 Lundey Island

-Get ready to visit “Puffin Island” also known as Lundey Island.
-This is a great option for those staying in Reyajvik who wants to stay close to the city.
+Get ready to visit “Puffin Island,” also known as Lundey Island.
+This is a great option for those staying in Reyajvik who want to stay close to the city.
 Lundey Island can be accessed via a quick boat right from the harbor.

 The boat ride to Lundy usually takes less than two hours.
 The ship's departure time will be posted on The Marisco Tavern noticeboard at least 24 hours before the sailing.
 Some sailings return you to a different port from that which you departed so please speak with Ferry Services before taking your trip.
 You can only take the ferry during the summer months, from the end of March until the end of October.

 The island is uninhabited, except for a few workers, and it is rumored to be run by the Puffins, hence the name.
-It is a fun day trip to do when you are staying in Reykjavik and we highly recommend adding it to your Iceland itinerary.
+It is a fun day trip when you are staying in Reykjavik, and we highly recommend adding it to your Iceland itinerary.

 Iceland’s Unusual Puffin Dish

-Yes, it is true, you can sometimes find Puffin on the menu in Iceland.
+Yes, it is true.
+You can sometimes find Puffin on the Iceland menu.
 It is a bizarre Traditional Icelandic dish and has become one of the most controversial meals in Iceland.

 There is a history behind eating puffing that goes back to the settlement days.
 The birds needed to be hunted due to a lack of food supply in the country.
-But don’t worry, today the birds are protected in many countries, Iceland not being one of them.
-However, it is illegal to hunt the birds in a majority of the country, this does not include the northern part.
+But don’t worry; today the birds are protected in many countries, Iceland not being one of them.
+However, it is illegal to hunt birds in most of the country, not including the northern part.
 The hunting ban is in South, West, and East Iceland.

 Most Icelanders do not eat puffin.
 Besides the fight to protect the birds, they are known to be too gamey and tough to eat.
 If you do find it on a restaurant menu, it is normally smoked for taste.
-Making it similar to pastrami or it can be broiled, resembling liver.
+This makes it similar to pastrami, or it can be broiled and resemble the liver.
 It was mainly just eaten to survive in the olden days.

 The Future Of Puffins

-While Puffins are not yet endangered they are in the process of it, unfortunately.
-The main threat they are facing is the distribution and numbers of smaller fish.
-This can be caused by smaller animals eating fish, it is also driven by the pollution in the water.
+While Puffins are not yet endangered, they are in the process of it, unfortunately.
+The main threat they are facing is the distribution and number of smaller fish.
+This can be caused by smaller animals eating fish; it is also driven by the pollution in the water.

 A sad example is the oil leak that happened in 1967 from the Torrey Canyon.
 The leak killed 85% of French Puffins.
-Due to situations like this puffins have become extinct in certain areas over time.
-Luckily, Iceland is still providing a great home to the birds and we are hoping they continue to nest here for the foreseeable future.
+Due to this situation, puffins have become extinct in certain areas over time.
+Luckily, Iceland is still providing a great home to the birds, and we hope they will continue to nest here in the foreseeable future.

 Latest Blog Posts